Efficient Modelling of Lyman-{\alpha} opacity fluctuations during late reionization epoch: Results interpretations

-In continuation with the above discussion, it is worthwhile to mention that most of the semi numerical models give a sharp transition to the reionization end while detailed numerical simulations \citep{2022MNRAS.511.4005K,2025MNRAS.539L..18A} prefer relatively smooth transitions along with slight inflection in neutral fraction evolution.
-A gradual transition will translate to a smoother evolution in mean free path as hinted from our findings.
-A smooth transition towards reionization end can be achieved within a semi-numerical set up with more realistic modelling of photon sinks (e.g. \citealt{2022MNRAS.514.1302D,2024arXiv241200799Q}).
+In continuation with the above discussion, it is worthwhile to mention that most of the semi-numerical models give a sharp transition to the reionization end, while detailed numerical simulations \citep{2022MNRAS.511.4005K,2025MNRAS.539L..18A} prefer relatively smooth transitions along with slight inflection in neutral fraction evolution.
+A gradual transition will translate to a smoother evolution in mean free path, as hinted from our findings.
+A smooth transition towards reionization end can be achieved within a semi-numerical setup with more realistic modelling of photon sinks (e.g. \citealt{2022MNRAS.514.1302D,2025PASA...42...49Q}).
 This can provide a direction for potential improvement for our model in the future.

-\section{Summary \& Conclusions}
+\section{Summary \& conclusions}

-The large scale fluctuations of Ly-$\alpha$ forest spectra observed in high redshift quasars contain crucial information about the physical properties of the IGM.
+The large-scale fluctuations of Ly-$\alpha$ forest spectra observed in high-redshift quasars contain crucial information about the physical properties of the IGM.
 The modelling of these fluctuations becomes challenging due to the effects of various physical quantities at different scales.
 Ideally, one would require an extremely high dynamic range simulation in order to accurately characterize the fluctuations.
 However, this becomes computationally intractable given a wide range of uncertain astrophysical parameters.
-To this end, fast semi numerical approaches can show us an alternate way providing an optimization between speed and accuracy.
+To this end, fast semi-numerical approaches can show us an alternate way to provide an optimization between speed and accuracy.